w3c/wai-curricula/content/designer/information-design.md

 Courses based on this module should:

-* present strategies for splitting large blocks of information into smaller pieces that are easier to read and understand
+* present design strategies for splitting large blocks of information into smaller pieces that are easier to read and understand
-* present strategies for grouping information that shares a common purpose to make such information easier to understand
+* present design strategies for grouping information that shares a common purpose to make such information easier to understand

 ## Learning Outcomes for Module